pop-team/pop-win/INSTALL.md

 	sudo make install

 ```
 Type 'y' and enter and do not forget to add POPC_LOCATION to your path as specified at the end of the installation.
+Then restart another shell.

 #### Installation of Contiki
 Contiki must be installed as mentionned above.
 The version to install is 2.6.

 ```
+	git clone git://github.com/contiki-os/contiki.git
-	git clone git://github.com/contiki-os/contiki.git -b 2.6-rc0
+	git checkout -b 2.6 2.6-rc0
 ```

+Do not forget to install the mentionned patch for **cpu/msp430/Makefile.msp430**

 #### Download and compile the sources of POPWin